alexandraherghelegiu/Chat-system/README.md

 * User can select different colours to draw with on the canvas
 * User can download image locally including annotations
 * User can generate a room within the chat for chat members to join

-## What needs to be done:
-* Chat interface:
-    - Chat interface could do with a restyling and made look better, it currently doesn’t look good on mobile